 Get creative with your team or enjoy a lovely family day out while picking up a new skill and passion!
 Our centres can be found in Pudong and Hong Kou District respectively.

-Add us on WeChat to book directly: @helloculturally or book our porcelain painting workshop here.
+Add us on WeChat to book directly: @helloculturally or book our porcelain painting workshop online here.

 • • •